 Based on the results of noise modelling for the initial mining and Year 1 scenarios, it was found that a period of up to six months would be required to establish an acoustic bund between Pit 1 and the most affected residential receivers.
 The bund was found to attenuate Pit 1 mining noise levels by up to 7 dB within Ulan village and it was recommended that elevated noise criteria be approved for the first six months of the project.

-Construction of surface facilities is expected to occur during the first 12 months of the project with 24-hour mining, coal processing and transportation to commence after this time.
-The recommended noise criteria for locations potentially affected by noise from Pit 1 are summarised in Table 29 below.
+Construction of surface facilities is expected to occur during the first 18 months of the project with 24-hour mining, coal processing and transportation to commence after this time.